You deserve to know exactly what you are buying.

 - Animal Care Facilities

-- Veterinary clinics, animal shelters, pet boarding facilities.
+- Veterinary clinics, animal shelters, and pet boarding facilities.

 - Recreational Facilities